diogo-adao/push_swap/README.md

 - **Rotate** (`ra`, `rb`, `rr`) – shift all elements up by one
 - **Reverse Rotate** (`rra`, `rrb`, `rrr`) – shift all elements down by one

-The challenge is to **sort numbers with as few operations as possible**, and my implementation uses the **Turk algorithm** to optimize moves.
+The challenge is to **sort numbers with as few operations as possible**.

 ## ⚙️ Features